Songluhaining/CRFL/README.md

 You can download the full version of data we used at [here](https://tuanngokien.github.io/splc2021/).
 Set the corresponding system_name and buggy_systems_folder in Main_BuggyStatements_Ranking.py to run it directly.

-### Aggregating the average ranking result of FCFLA, SBFL, S-SBFL, and FB
+### Aggregating the average ranking result of CRFL, SBFL, S-SBFL, and FB
 In order to aggregate the ranking results of the approaches, you can simply configure the appropriate arguments in the file Main_ExperimentalResultAnalysis.py and then execute it.

 The meaning of arguments are as following: